snizhanalviv/aepp-sdk-js/new docs/JavaScript SDK.md

 ## Overview

 **Important:** This SDK is at an alpha stage where things easily can break.
 We aim to make our alpha releases as stable as possible.
-Nevertheless it should not be taken as production-ready.
+Nevertheless, it should not be taken as production-ready.

 With this SDK, you can develop apps for the æternity blockchain in JavaScript.
 In particular, you can implement the following: